leo123nunes/businessapp-java/README.md

-# Java-BusinessApp
+# Business app
 Desktop application that works to add, delete or edit salespeople and departments in a company using JavaFX with Scene Builder for graphical interface, and MySQL database language.

 # Programming language and database
 Java and MySQL.

-# IDE
-Eclipse Java EE IDE for Web Developers.
-Version: 2018-09 (4.9.0).

 # Libraries
 Java SE versão 10, JavaFX e MySQL Connector.

 # Frameworks/database
 Scene Builder and MySQL Workbench 8.0 CE.

+# IDE
+Eclipse Java EE IDE for Web Developers.
+Version: 2018-09 (4.9.0).

 # Screenshots
 ![about](https://user-images.githubusercontent.com/53942734/143716200-5a67d85b-d380-44f4-9567-5517ca621144.png)